alanng10/class-lang/Info/Article/Word/a.md

 Word "range" has meaning that is between start inclusive and end exclusive.

+Word "start" has meaning that is first at sequence.

+Word "end" has meaning that is one after last at sequence.

 Word "index" has meaning that is list item identifier.

 Word "zero" has meaning that is empty effect.